Connecting AI Innovators with problem owners to solve global challenges

 Successful candidates will receive an email soon for further details.

 Are you a problem owner or an AI innovator?

-Nominate yourself or a colleague to be a part of our programme.
+Submit your proposal to be a part of our digital programme

 Pitch your start-up!